 A number of Great Banded Graylings were flying around the memorial and on the flowers there Common Blue, Grecian Copper, Eastern Bath White, Meadow Brown and Oriental Meadow Brown were noted among others.
 We took a gentle return journey and had time to change before dinner.

-In the interim, at the request of our guests my co-leader Dan also gave a short talk about his involvement in establishing Corfu Butterfly Conservation, the work they do and some of the species that occur on the island.
+In the interim, at the request of our guests, my co-guide Dan also gave a short talk about his involvement in establishing Corfu Butterfly Conservation, the work they do and some of the species that occur on the island.
 Later in the evening we visited a lovely restaurant called Grand Chalet which was a short drive back down the mountain.
 It has fantastic views over the gorge below and we were treated to a delicious meal there as we watched the sun go down.

 Our final full day in Greece dawned bright once more and we set off uphill once again.
 Our first stop for the day was on the far side of the mountain where a track carved its way through some rough meadows and scrubby woodland.
-On exiting the vehicles, several tall Illyrian Cotton Thistles standing nearby drew our eye as their broad purple flowerhead were covered in butterflies and other insects.
+On exiting the vehicles, several tall Illyrian Cotton Thistles standing nearby drew our eye as their broad purple flowerheads were covered in butterflies and other insects.
 Rose Chafers and Bumblebees butted shoulders with Painted Ladies, Meadow Browns and Brimstones.